tassiorego/tassiorego/README.md

 ### Hi, I'm Tássio Rego 👋

-I'm Software developer e that is an enthusiast of all ecosystem Javascript and fan of technology.
+I'm Software developer and that is an enthusiast of all ecosystem Javascript and fan of technology.
 Currently working with React, React Native, and Node at [Criatech Soluções](http://criatech.me).

 ## 🔭 Currently working with